 4. Do not insert anything in the mouth.

-5. Roll the child on his/her side after the seizure subsides.
+5. Roll the child on their side after the seizure subsides.

 6. If a seizure lasts longer than five minutes or repeats without full recovery, seek medical assistance immediately.